IGME-202-2221/Aliens-Visiting-Earth/README.md

 <br>There is a cooldown placed on the player's firing, so they can't spam fire too many bullets at once
 <br>-this was done by creating a variable that increments in update using Time.deltaTime in order to track if enough time has passed in between player fires

+<br>When the player damages an enemy, the enemy flashes red for short period of time, indicating a shot has landed

 <br>Enemy Types:
-<br>-Basic Enemy: fire bullets at player
+<br>-Basic Enemy: flies horizontally across the game screen and fire bullets at the player
 <br>-Homing Enemy: doesn't fire bullets, but moves toward player and damages player on collision

+<br>Scaling Difficulty: As the game progresses and totalElapsedTime is incremented, the game will get harder due to an increased spawn rate of enemies

 ## Sources